 Advance Care Planning is the term for the discussion between you, your family and carers, and those looking after you, about the sort of care you would like in future.
 This might include where you would like to be looked after in future and who care professionals should speak to if you can't make decisions any more.
 It's your chance to record your future health and care wishes and you can ask for it to be recorded in an advance care planning form and shared with everyone involved in your care.
-The NHS produces a guide to Advance Care Planning, and the National Council for Palliative Care may also have useful information.
+The NHS website contains information about Advance Care Planning and Dementia UK also produces a booklet with a template for an Advance Care Plan.